Eliézer Alfonzo: Guerreros de Oaxaca

 On May 9, 2014, Alfonzo signed with the Guerreros de Oaxaca of the Mexican League.
 In 78 appearances for Oaxaca, Alfonzo slashed .292/.332/.492 with 16 home runs and 59 RBI.

 Diablos Rojos del México

 On April 15, 2016, Alfonzo signed with the Diablos Rojos del México of the Mexican League.
 In 69 appearances for the Diablos, he batted .342/.369/.559 with 14 home runs, 54 RBI, and two stolen bases.
 Alfonzo was released by the team on July 8.

 Saraperos de Saltillo

 On July 14, 2016, Alfonzo signed with the Saraperos de Saltillo of the Mexican League.
 In 16 appearances for Saltillo, he hit .382/.434/.853 with nine home runs and 26 RBI.
 Alfonzo was released by the Saraperos on April 2, 2017.

 Coaching career

 On May 28, 2025, the Leones de Yucatán of the Mexican League hired Alfonzo as a coach.
 On July 29, Alfonzo was promoted to the role of manager following the firing of Oswaldo Morejón.
+On October 30, he was relieved of his position and reassigned as a coach, with Sergio Omar Gastélum taking over.

+Personal

+Alfonzo has two sons who have played professional baseball, Omar is in the Pittsburgh Pirates organization and Eliézer Jr. is on the Los Angeles Dodgers.
+Both his wife and his daughter were killed when a hotel they were staying at collapsed during the 2026 Venezuela earthquakes.